ilpop/organic_shop/README.md

 # Organic E-commerce Shop

 Welcome to my Organic E-commerce Shop project!
-This project is a practice project and portfolio piece developed using Angular, TypeScript, and Firebase.
-It's a work in progress, and while it's functional in its current state, there are plans to enhance and expand its features.
+This project is a practical work project developed using Angular, TypeScript, and Firebase.
+Project is a work in progress, and while it's functional in its current state, there are plans to enhance and expand its features.

 ## Features

 - User authentication:
   - Users can sign up with an email and generate a password.
+  - For the demo user can also login with email user@gmail.com and password [userUser].
+  - For demonstration purposes all the users can edit and create prooducts, but changes won't be saved in the database.
 - Product Management:
-  - Admin user can add, update, and delete products.
+  - Admin user can add, update, and delete products from the Firebase database.
+  - Products have title, price, category and image URL.
+- Filtering:
+  - In the home page products can be filtered by the categories.
 - Shopping Cart:
   - Users can add products to their shopping cart.
   - Users can remove products from the shopping cart.
+  - Shopping cart calculates the total price of the cart.
+  - User can see how many products user have in shopping cart from the home page.
+All the changes updates in realtime (if you can't see the updates realtime try to refresh the page).
+  - User can change the quantity of the products also from the shopping cart.
+  - User can remove all the products from the shopping cart.

 ## Upcoming Features

 I have plans to improve and extend the project with the following features:

-- Different User Rights:
-  - Implement various user roles, such as admin and regular user.
-- Additional Login Methods:
-  - Integrate social login options like Google and Facebook.
 - Checkout and Order Management:
   - Implement a checkout process for users to place orders.
   - Create a page for users and admins to manage orders.
 - Testing:
   - Implement unit and integration tests to ensure the application's reliability.

+## Hosting

+This project is also hosted on Firebase Hosting and can be accessed at the following URL: https://oshop-ec4f0.web.app.

 ## Getting Started